 Amyloidosis is a group of conditions caused by the buildup of an abnormal protein called amyloid.
 Amyloid deposits can occur in many different places in your body.
 As a result, amyloidosis often affects multiple organs, including the heart, liver and kidneys, as well as other tissues and nerves.

 The amyloidosis program at the

-Center for Advanced Heart and Lung Disease at Baylor University Medical Center at Dallas specializes in caring for those with this complex condition.
+Center for Advanced Heart and Lung Disease at Baylor University Medical Center specializes in caring for those with this complex condition.
 We are one of a small number of programs in the nation dedicated to the treatment of amyloidosis.

 If you’ve been diagnosed with amyloidosis, our program gives you one place to turn.
 We provide integrated care through access to multiple specialists who are committed to treating cases like yours – all in one location.

 Amyloidosis Symptoms and Diagnosis

 Because amyloidosis is a rare disease, sometimes it can be difficult to diagnose.
 Symptoms can vary from person to person, depending on where amyloid deposits occur in the body.

 - Irregular heartbeat